Increasing Audiobook Engagement 150% Through Native Playback Design

 Flows

-I created end-to-end user flows for the MVP audio player to define how listening works across the app and outside the player screen.
+I created end-to-end user flows for the MVP to define how listening worked outside of the player screen.
 I mapped key entry points (audiobook detail, search, library and downloads, and resume listening) and designed rules for the mini-player state: when the mini-player appears, when it persists while users browse other content, and when it should hide (for example, switching to video or no active audio session).

 I also defined interaction edge cases like background and lock-screen behavior, interruption recovery, and back navigation so listening stayed continuous and predictable.